Mentorship

 3. Core Pillars of a Mentorship Culture

-3.1 Intentional Structure
+Intentional Structure

-• Onboarding Buddies: Assign a buddy or mentor to every new designer within the first week.
+Don't leave mentorship to chance.
+Build programs with clear entry points, goals, and outcomes.
+Assign a buddy or mentor to every new designer within the first week.
+Rotate mentors periodically so people get diverse learning experiences.

-3.2 Shared Responsibility
+Shared Responsibility

-• Mentorship is not the sole responsibility of managers.
-Designers at all levels should feel empowered to mentor others, formally or informally.
+Mentorship isn't just for managers.
+Designers at all levels should feel empowered to mentor others, whether formally or informally.
+Recognize and reward mentorship contributions in performance reviews and promotions.
+Make it count.

-3.3 Psychological Safety
+Psychological Safety

-3.4 Continuous Feedback
+Continuous Feedback

-4. Building a Mentorship Program: Step-by-Step
+4. Building a Mentorship Program: Step by Step

 Step 1: Set Clear Goals